michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0121.md

 - n: a political orientation that advocates imperial interests
 - n: any instance of aggressive extension of authority
 ### Family
-imperialism: imperialisms, imperialist, imperialistic+;imperial: imperialism, imperially, imperials;imperialist: imperialists;imperialistic: imperialistically
+- imperialism: imperialisms, imperialist, imperialistic+
+- imperial: imperialism, imperially, imperials
+- imperialist: imperialists
+- imperialistic: imperialistically
 ### Examples
 - Local cultures didn’t always react well to this seasonal imperialism.
 - In August, Flynn told a Massachusetts audience, “We are facing another ‘ism,’ just like we faced Nazism and fascism and imperialism and communism.